Hostdon/pleroma/docs/docs/configuration/hardening.md

 > Recommended value: `same-origin`

 If you click on a link, your browser’s request to the other site will include from where it is coming from.
-The “Referrer policy” header tells the browser how and if it should send this information. (see [Referrer policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy))
+The “Referrer policy” header tells the browser how and if it should send this information. (see [Referrer policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy)). `no-referrer` can be used if a referrer is not needed for improved privacy.

 ## systemd

-A systemd unit example is provided at `installation/pleroma.service`.
+A systemd unit example is provided at `installation/akkoma.service`.

 ### PrivateTmp